0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/identity/create-identity.md

   - create identity
 ---

-Creating an Identity is the first step that an Integrator needs to follow for using Polygon ID SDK.
+Creating an Identity is the first step that an Integrator needs to follow for using optimism ID SDK.
 An identity is created with a unique identifier that is used to:

 - Authenticate an Integrator/User
 - Authenticate with the Issuer for issuing credentials to the Identity.
 Then these credentials are securely stored in the wallet.